- What Absentee Business Ownership Is, and why it’s becoming popular

 Disadvantages of Acquiring a Business with an Absentee Owner

 While acquiring a business with an absentee owner can offer many advantages, buyers should be aware of the potential drawbacks associated with this type of acquisition.
+In some cases, previous owners or key managers may remain involved for a transition period to help ensure business continuity and stability.
 Here are some of the challenges and ways to reduce these risks:

 Limited Control